jack17529/FlaskWeatherApp/README.md

 3. Make a namespace for the app `kubectl create ns flaskapp`
 4. Deploy using `kubectl apply -f deployment.yaml -n flaskapp`
 5. Check port`31000` and the weather app would be running.

+## Setting Jenkins Pipeline

+Set up jenkins pipeline with 3 jobs which are triggered from github webhook.
+Used Jenkins master and two slave servers on AWS.
+Tested the backend on staging server then deployed it in production using Jenkins Pipeline.